 Kawaba is located on the southern slopes of Mt Hotaka in the north eastern region of Gunma Prefecture.
-The multi-storey building at the end of the road acts as both the main mult car park and also the resort base - the resort base being on the top floor.
-Positioned at a high altitude, this region often enjoys favourable snow conditions and a long season.
-Kawaba is also popular for its parks and also offers a first tracks tour service, park lessons and night tours.
+The multi-storey building at the end of the road acts as both the main multi-story car park and also the resort base - the resort base being on the top floor with direct access to the slopes Positioned at a high altitude, this region often enjoys favourable snow conditions and a long season.
+Kawaba is also popular for its parks and also offers a 'first tracks' tour service, park lessons and snowshoe tours.
 Kawaba has been operating since 1989.

 The region to the east of Minakami town and to the north east of Numata city in northern Gunma Prefecture is made up of Kawaba village and Katashina village.
 There are a number of ski and snowboard resorts dotted around the mountains of this region, all of which are accessed off the main Route 120 road from central Numata.
 This road is otherwise known as the Nihon Romantic Highway and continues through to Nikko in Tochigi Prefecture, though the prefecture border section of the road is closed during the winter months.